csaude/openmrs-module-debezium/README.md

 #### Setting global properties
 Navigate to the main admin settings page as mentioned below,
 * From the main menu, click **Administration**
-* Under the **Maintenance** section, click on **Settings** and you should see a page like the screenshot below, please make sure to read the description of each property carefully.
+* Under the **Maintenance** section, click on **Settings**, click on the **Debezium** link in the left panel, and you should see a page like the screenshot below, please make sure to read the description of each property carefully.
   If you created a separate database user the previous step, use those credentials for the `Database User` and `Database Password` properties.
 If not set, the module will default to the credentials defined in the OpenMRS runtimes properties file.

   >[**WARNING!!**] DO NOT change the values of `Mysql History File Filename` and `Offset Storage File Filename` properties
   >after debezium has written to them the first time, if you move them to another location be sure to update these global